-The hierarchy does not always hold true, as illustrated in figure 9, which illustrates the relative effectiveness of different measures in reducing carbon, as calculated by Hampshire County Council.
-The assumptions that underpin figure 9 will no doubt change over time, in light of changes in technology and our understanding of their relative effectiveness.
+The hierarchy does not always hold true, as illustrated in figure 9, which illustrates the relative effectiveness of different measures that individuals can take to reduce carbon, as calculated by Hampshire County Council.
+The assumptions that underpin figure 9 will change over time, in light of changes in technology and our understanding of their relative effectiveness, but it provides a useful indication of measures to prioritise.